DSamuelHodge/SecureHeartID-Apple/SMoLKHeartID.md

 ```

-Now, let's review the Secure HeartID model and consider how we can enhance it using the SMoLK philosophy:
+Review of Small Secure HeartID model and consider how we can enhance it using the SMoLK philosophy:

 1. Current Model Architecture:
    - Uses a series of 1D convolutional layers followed by fully connected layers.